wyattevers613/cy300Project/README.md

 ### Citations and Code Ownership
 To create this project, I mainly relied on the Python and Pygame references.
 Initially, I used a variety of Pygame tutorials to learn how to get started with the basic functionality, but no tutorial that I used had any relation with my game concept.
-All of the code in this project is my own, except for 2 partial lines I needed when integrating the Python datetime library into the leaderboard system.
+All of the code in this project is my own except for 2 partial lines I needed when integrating the Python datetime library into the leaderboard system.
 Those 2 partial lines contain URL citations in comments and are located in **gameFileIO.py**